Adamu Tafawa Balewa College of Education

-The Adamu Tafawa Balewa College of Education is a state government higher education institution located in Kangere, Bauchi State, Nigeria.
-The current provost is Adamu Magaji Yanbuga.
+The Adamu Tafawa Balewa College of Education is a state-owned tertiary institution located in Kangere, along Bauchi Gombe road, Bauchi State, Nigeria.
+The current provost is Dr. Dauda Buteh Sanda.

 History

 The Adamu Tafawa Balewa College of Education was established in 2014.
 It was formerly known as Bauchi State Institute ADAMU TAFAWA BALEWA COLLEGE OF EDUCATION KANGERE.

 Courses

 The institution offers the following courses;